HELPFUL INFORMATION FOR YOU

 The Alberta College of Family Physicians (ACFP) is the provincial Chapter for the College of Family Physicians of Canada (CFPC) and was established more than 60 years ago.
-Please visit the Who We Are page for more information about the ACFP and its role in provincial health care.
+Learn more about Who We Are and about the ACFP’s role in provincial health care.

-We have a number of pages that are focused to your needs.
+We have a number of pages that are focused on your needs.

-- Learn What a Medical Home means is.
+- Learn what a Medical Home is.
 Our Patient’s Medical Home page provides resources that explain the College of Family Physicians of Canada’s Vision for Canada.

-- Say thank you.
+- Share your gratitude.
 Our Family Docs Rock page helps patients acknowledge their relationship with their doctors by showcasing how great they are.
 Take a moment to visit the page or share with us why your family doc rocks at email@example.com.

 Contact the President

-The ACFP President Dr. Vishal Bhella welcomes any feedback or questions.
-Email him at firstname.lastname@example.org.
+The ACFP President Dr. Sudha Koppula welcomes any feedback or questions.
+Email directly at firstname.lastname@example.org.

 Why See a Family Doctor?

-A family doctor-patient relationship is often times one of the most trusted in health care.
+A family doctor-patient relationship is oftentimes one of the most trusted in health care.
 It is a relationship that both the family doctor and patient have been nurturing since a patient’s first visit.
 Take a look at the evidence summary on why it’s important to have a family doctor.

 In many cases, a relationship with your family physician may be the longest partnership you have in the health system and quite possibly your life.
 Many family physicians treat patients from the day they were born to their last day of life.
 Because of this enduring relationship, family physicians possess a wide breadth and depth of clinical knowledge—both from acute and chronic presentations to preventative and palliative care.